tim-one/tim-one.github.io/psf/ban_qa.md

 So that was that!
 It's important to note that the SC never replied (as a group) to anything I sent them  about the ban again[^ghost] until Nov 4, when I asked if the ban was over.
 So later on Aug 8, I replied (in part, and not realizing I'd never hear back):

 [^ghost]: The relentless ghosting is something I can't explain either.
-I see nothing about ghosting in any PSF CoC-related docs, nobody said it would happen, nobody acknowledged it _was_ happening, and it was about two months before I realized that trying to discuss anything with the SC would be rigidly ignored.
+I see nothing about ghosting in any PSF CoC-related docs, nobody said it would happen, nobody acknowledged it _was_ happening, and it was well over a month before I realized that trying to discuss anything with the SC would be rigidly ignored.
 I gave up trying.

 > Sorry that I'll need to elaborate, to prevent future misunderstanding:
 >